Background Check Requirements

-- Conspiracy or attempt to commit the crimes 5-10 above
+- Conspiracy or attempt to commit the crimes in paragraphs (a)(5) through (a)(10)

-The offenses listed in this section are disqualifying if the applicant was convicted, or committed acts which constitute the essential elements of those offenses within the last seven years or the applicant was released from incarceration for the crime within the last five years:
+The felonies listed in this section are disqualifying if the applicant was convicted or found guilty by reason of insanity the last seven years; or the applicant was released from incarceration for the crime within the last five years:

 - Unlawful possession, use, sale, manufacture, purchase, distribution, receipt, transfer, shipping, transporting, delivery, import, export of, or dealing in a firearm or other weapon.
 A firearm or other weapon includes, but is not limited to, firearms as defined in 18 U.S.C.
 921(a)(3) or 26 U.S.C.
 5 845(a), or items contained on the U.S. Munitions Import List at 27 CFR 447.21.

 - Dishonesty, fraud, or misrepresentation, including identity fraud and money laundering where the money laundering is related to a crime described in this paragraph or the previous paragraph.
 Welfare fraud and passing bad checks do not constitute dishonesty, fraud, or misrepresentation for these purposes.

 - Distribution of, possession with intent to distribute, or importation of a controlled substance.

 - Fraudulent entry into a seaport as described in 18 U.S.C.
 1036, or a comparable State law.

 - Violations of the Racketeer Influenced and Corrupt Organizations Act, 18 U.S.C.
 1961, et seq., or a comparable State law, other than the violations listed in paragraph (a)(10) of this section.